This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Marinating your main ingredients is an optional step.
+Marinating your main ingredients is an optional step if you have the time.
 It takes a little bit of time and planning ahead but if you can do it, marinating will pack a nice flavor punch to your fajitas.

 Slice your peppers and onions first to start making your marinade.
-Place the vegetables in a large Ziploc bag and then place the steak in a separate Ziploc bag.
-Zip them both up very tight and shake them.
-This allows the sauce and marinade to easily mix with the veggies and meat.
+Place the vegetables in a large Ziploc bag and zip them both up very tight – then shake them.
+This allows the sauce and marinade to easily mix with the veggies.

 You can then place it in the fridge and allow it to sit overnight.
-When you’re ready, you can pull it out and begin to follow the rest of the recipe instructions to make your steak fajitas quickly and efficiently.
+When you’re ready, you can pull it out and begin to follow the rest of the recipe instructions to make your fajita veggies quickly and efficiently.

 Grill Your Tortillas